 For this article, we’ll give you some ideas on how to encourage your little one to venture into tasting new foods, while also respecting his efforts for stating independence and autonomy at the dinner table:

-• Expose your kids to a fruit or vegetable garden, or have your 4-year-old go with you to the farmers market.
+- Expose your kid to a fruit or vegetable garden, or have your 4-year-old go with you to the farmers’ market.

-• Expose your kids to new foods and keep presenting them many times for a couple of weeks.
+- Expose your kid to new foods and keep presenting them frequently for a couple of weeks.
 Researchers suggest that by doing this, it’s most likely your child will learn to accept it.

 - Have your child be your little helper around the kitchen.
 You can ask him to help with simple supervised tasks while you cook or bake, like mixing and rolling little balls.

 - Make meals interesting and fun.
 You can try mixing colors and shapes into a plate.

 - Make mealtime a distraction-free moment of communication.

 - Encourage tasting everything on the plate, but don’t make it a rule to clean it off.
 This makes for a more positive experience, avoids power-struggles, and helps children get in tune with their hunger and fullness cues.